squidmellon/st-andrews-hmo-licence-analysis/docs/limitations.md

 ## 10. COVID-19 and concurrent market changes

 The post-policy period overlaps with the COVID-19 pandemic and other changes in housing demand, university enrollment, landlord behavior, inflation, and the broader rental market.
 These factors complicate interpretation of rent and licence trends.

-## 11. Recommended language

-Appropriate:

-> Active HMO licences declined by approximately 44.5% between 2018 and 2022, surrounding the implementation of the 2019 licence freeze.

-Avoid:

-> The 2019 licence freeze caused a 44.5% decline in active HMO licences.

-Appropriate:

-> Larger properties had higher observed licence-retention rates than three-occupant properties in the estimated models.

-Avoid:

-> Larger properties were protected from the policy.